ovh/docs/pages/cloud/managed-bare-metal/service-migration/guide.en-gb.md

 > VMnetworks located in the same region cannot be interconnected in a vRack.
 >

 As part of a migration process, you can link your Managed Mare Metal services within the same vRack.
-Please consult our guide to [Using Private Cloud within a vRack](../using-managed-bare-metal-with-vrack/).
+Please consult our guide to [Using Managed Bare Metal within a vRack](../using-managed-bare-metal-with-vrack/).

 ##### **Public network**